Dan-b-dev/CollatzConjecture/README.md

 ﻿# CollatzConjecture

-This program runs the Collatz sequence through a domain of positive integers and constructs arrays of data such as stopping times and maxima, before using sorting algorithms to sort the arrays
+This program runs the Collatz sequence through a domain of positive integers and constructs arrays of data containing total stopping times and maxima, while storing any records.

-The project aims to be an introduction to scientific computing, sorting algorithms and effective use of pointers
+The project aims to be a personal introduction to scientific computing.